 The National Ophthalmic Disease Genotyping and Phenotyping Network (eyeGENE®) is a genomic medicine initiative created by the National Eye Institute (NEI), part of the National Institutes of Health (NIH), in partnership with clinics and laboratories across the vision research community.

-Blueprint Genetics is one of the fastest growing genetic diagnostics businesses globally in the field of clinical genetic testing of rare inherited diseases.
-The company is based in Helsinki and San Francisco, with a customer base spanning over 40 countries.
+Blueprint Genetics is one of the fastest-growing genetic diagnostics businesses globally in the field of clinical genetic testing of rare inherited diseases.
+The company is based in Helsinki and Seattle, with a customer base spanning over 40 countries.